sakuratsuyu/Note/docs/Mathematics_Basis/DM/Chap_10.md

 Each map in the plane can be represented by a graph, by the following processes:

-- each region of the map is represented by a *vertex*.
+- Each region of the map is represented by a *vertex*.
 - Edges connect two vertices if each regions represented by these vertices have a common border.

 The graph is called **dual graph** of the map.